manateelazycat/lsp-bridge/README.md

 ```

 ## Customize language server configuration file
-Copy the configuration file in  [lsp-bridge/langserver](https://github.com/manateelazycat/lsp-bridge/tree/master/langserver) or [lsp-bridge/multiserver](https://github.com/manateelazycat/lsp-bridge/tree/master/multiserver) to `lsp-bridge-user-langserver-dir` or `lsp-bridge-user-multiserver-dir` for customization, lsp-bridge will read the configuration file in `lsp-bridge-user-langserver-dir` or `lsp-bridge-user-multiserver-dir` first.
+Copy the configuration files in [lsp-bridge/langserver](https://github.com/manateelazycat/lsp-bridge/tree/master/langserver) or [lsp-bridge/multiserver](https://github.com/manateelazycat/lsp-bridge/tree/master/multiserver) to lsp-bridge-user-langserver-dir or lsp-bridge-user-multiserver-dir for customization.
+Lsp-bridge will prioritize reading the configuration files in lsp-bridge-user-langserver-dir or lsp-bridge-user-multiserver-dir.

-We can set the value of `lsp-bridge-user-langserver-dir` or `lsp-bridge-user-multiserver-dir` before starting `lsp-bridge-mode` to realize different configuration files for different projects.
+We can set the value of lsp-bridge-user-langserver-dir or lsp-bridge-user-multiserver-dir before starting lsp-bridge-mode to achieve different project-specific configuration files.

 ```elisp
 (defun enable-lsp-bridge()